Above, Illustration of Edwin Booth as Richard, in an engraving published in Booth's own acting edition of the play in 1872.

 Below, the tunic Edwin Booth wore as Richard - which you can see him wearing in the print at the very top of this post.
 It is now in the collection of the Folger Shakespeare Library.

-Richard III was not nearly as important to Edwin Booth's career as his Hamlet and his Iago were to be.
-But as part of the standard repertoire of roles that any leading male classical actor of his day was supposed to master, it is significant that John A. Arneaux chose this one as the role to make his Philadelphia debut.
-Also significantly, like Booth, Arneaux did not surround his performance with after-pieces or variety acts.
+Significantly, like Booth, Arneaux did not surround his performance with after-pieces or variety acts.
 In the post-Civil War era, Shakespeare's plays were now expected to be performed as the sole entertainment of the evening.
 Their appeal was no longer to the broadest audience possible, but to an increasingly educated and well-heeled section of the public.
-This formula would work well for Booth, who died a very wealthy man.
-But as we shall see, it was a formula that would lead Arneaux to only frustration - and eventual obscurity.
+This formula would work well for Booth, a white actor from a famous family who died a very wealthy man.
+But attempting to follow in Booth's footsteps would only lead the ambitious and striving Arneaux to frustration and a professional dead end.